Continuing Education Activity

 Flecainide acts on the fast-inward Na+ ion channel and has a high affinity to activated or open Na+ channels.
-It prolongs the depolarization and increases refractoriness due to slow release from its binding site.
+It prolongs depolarization and increases refractoriness due to slow release from its binding site.
 It potently acts on the His-Purkinje system.
 It also works by inhibiting IKr channels, delaying potassium rectifier current resulting in prolongation of action potential duration in both ventricular and atrial muscle fibers.
-Flecainide is shown to block ryanodine receptor opening, which reduces calcium release from sarcoplasmic reticulum resulting in after depolarization and triggered activity.
+Flecainide is shown to block ryanodine receptor opening, which reduces calcium release from sarcoplasmic reticulum resulting after depolarization and triggered activity.
 Hence, indications for flecainide include catecholaminergic polymorphic ventricular tachycardia (CPVT).

 Flecainide is present in breast milk; the relative infant dose is 8% when the maternal dosing is 200mg/day.
 The relative infant dosing is calculated using the highest average breast milk concentration compared to the maternal dosage.
 Breastfeeding is acceptable as long as relative infant dosing is under 10%.

 Pharmacodynamics and Pharmacokinetics